 The downsides of buy-to-let

-- You will have periods when the property is unoccupied and you won’t receive rental income.
+* You may have spells when the property is unoccupied and you won’t receive rental income.

-- Managing a buy-to-let property can be a headache.
+* Managing a buy-to-let property can be a headache.
 Are you prepared to sort anything from boiler breakdowns to tenants who leave it in a state?
-If you employ a managing agent you will lose a chunk of your income, at up to 13%.
+And you employ a managing agent you will lose a sizeable chunk of your potential income.

 What are the benefits of buy-to-let?